Childhood trauma: Effects on adults

 As an adult, feelings of anxiety, worry, shame, guilt, helplessness, hopelessness, grief, sadness, and anger that started with a trauma in childhood can persist.
 In addition, those who experience trauma as a child are more likely to face mental health challenges such as anxiety, depression, suicide and self harm, PTSD, substance misuse, and relationship difficulties.
 The effects of childhood trauma are not limited to emotional consequences; survivors of childhood trauma are also at higher risk of developing asthma, coronary heart disease, diabetes, or strokes.
 They are also more likely to develop a "heightened stress response," which can cause difficulties in emotional regulation, sleep difficulties, lower immune function, and increased risk of a number of physical illnesses throughout adulthood.
 Societal norms affect how children express emotional distress—some may be encouraged to "tough it out" rather than receive support.

-Women are more likely to experience sexual abuse, while boys more often face physical abuse and neglect; however, stigma may prevent them from seeking help.
+Women are more likely to experience sexual abuse, while men more often face physical abuse and neglect; however, stigma may prevent them from seeking help.
 LGBTQ+ youth face disproportionately high levels of trauma due to bullying, family rejection, and discrimination.
 Marginalized racial and ethnic groups face unique forms of trauma, including racial discrimination, systemic inequalities, and lack of access to mental health care.
 Black, Latino, and Indigenous children are often under-diagnosed or misdiagnosed when seeking psychological help.
 Immigrant children may experience additional trauma related to family separation, xenophobia, and stress associated with migration.